-The theme for our section this is "Breaking Boundaries."
+The theme for our section this is "SWE Connect."

 The Society of Women Engineers (SWE), founded in 1950, is a non-profit educational and service organization.
 SWE is the driving force that establishes engineering as a highly desirable career aspiration for women.
 SWE empowers women to succeed and advance in those aspirations and be recognized for their life-changing contributions and achievements as engineers and leaders.
 The organization's four objectives are as relevant today as they were more than 50 years ago: